 Securities: Transferable certificates of ownership of investment products such as notes, bonds, stocks, futures contracts, and options.

 Securities administrator: A general term referring to the provincial regulatory authority (e.g. securities commission) responsible for administering provincial securities acts.

 Securities advisor: A person or firm registered with applicable securities commissions to generally advise the public on securities, often through publications.

 Securities commission: A government agency that administers provincial securities legislation.
 Examples include the Alberta Securities Commission and the Ontario Securities Commission.

 Securities dealer: A firm that trades securities for its clients and offers other investment services.
 Also known as an investment dealer or brokerage house.

 Securities & Exchange Commission: The SEC is a federal agency that regulates the U.S. financial markets.

-Securitization: The process of creating a passthrough, such as the mortgage pass-through security, by which the pooled assets become standard securities backed by those assets.
+Securitization: The process of creating a passthrough, such as a mortgage pass-through security, by which the pooled assets become standard securities backed by those assets.
 Also, refers to the replacement of nonmarketable loans and/or cash flows provided by financial intermediaries with negotiable securities issued in the public capital markets.

-Security: Piece of paper that proves ownership of stocks, bonds and other investments.
+Security: Piece of paper that proves ownership of stocks, bonds, and other investments.

 Security: A transferable certificate of ownership of an investment product such as a note, bond, stock, futures contract or option.
 A security can also be defined as "property, which is pledged as collateral for a loan or other credit, and subject to seizure in the event of default."